Colleen-J/CJweek4/README.txt

 run_analysis.
 R - The R code which created the fullobs.txt and avgobs.txt files

-Instruction list can be found in-line documentation within the run_analysis.R file
+Instruction list that processed the raw data can be found in-line documentation within the run_analysis.R file, using R V3.5.1

-The fullobs.txt and avgobs.txt were created using the following from the Human Activity Recognition project:
+The fullobs.txt and avgobs.txt were created using the following files from the Human Activity Recognition project:
-Of the 561 measurements, 66 were extracted and combined from the following files:

 X_train.txt         training measurements

 X_test.txt          test measurements